-The South Korean Republic has Seoul as its capital, and it is the largest city in the country as well.
-It has a unitary government system led by President Park Geun-Ahn and the Prime Minister Hwang Kyo-Ahn.
-The country is highly urbanized with over 92%of its citizens living in urban areas with over 50% of them residing in Seoul.
-Of 50,801,405.
-The nation is widely known for its advancement in research and development as well as technology.
-It made the second ever human walking robot and has subsequently deployed more robots to teach English in preschools and kindergartens.
-The government has come up with various measures to reduce population growth which includes advocating for birth control as well as legalizing abortion.
-South Korea is one of the most ethnically homogeneous countries in the worlds with almost a negligible percentage of foreign immigrants.
+The South Korean Republic has Seoul as its capital and largest city.
+The country is highly urbanized with over 92% of its citizens living in urban areas with over 50% of them residing in Seoul.
+South Korea is one of the most ethnically homogeneous countries in the world with almost a negligible percentage of foreign immigrants.
 The immigrants mostly come from the People’s Republic of China, United States of America, Vietnam, Thailand, and the Philippines.

 Chinese in South Korea

 After the People’s Republic of China and South Korea reformed their relationship in 1992, a new wave of Chinese migrants into South Korea emerged.
 The latest statistics show that 50% of immigrants to the country are Chinese.
-The relationship between the two nations dates back to 1882 during the Qing Dynasty where the dynasty lifted the trade restrictions with Korea.
+The relationship between the two nations dates back to 1882 during the Qing Dynasty where the dynasty lifted trade restrictions with Korea.
 The Korean government was also very instrumental in helping the Qing Dynasty quell rebellions.
-In the early 1900s, a trade agreement was signed allowing Chinese merchants to conduct business in Korea.
+In the early 1900s, a trade agreement was signed, allowing Chinese merchants to conduct business in Korea.
 During the 1997 Asian Financial Crisis, most Chinese migrants in Korea shifted to the USA but were unable to cope with the culture, climate, and the language and opted back to South Korea.
 Today, most Chinese prefer going to Seoul due to its quiet, serene and clean environment.
-South Koreans have put up Chinese schools across the country and hence it is easier for the Chinese to come and live in the country.

 Americans in South Korea